Do you remember the Windows game Pipe Dream? In it, the player creates a continuous “goo” path using randomly assigned pieces of pipe.

 Take a look at your analytics.
 You’ll probably find your highest-traffic pages aren’t necessarily your highest-converting pages.
 In many cases, that’s okay; the purpose of a blog post is different from a pricing page.
 But that’s not to say you should ignore your organic visitors.
 Instead, you should provide them with clear paths to the “next step.”
 And that’s when traffic shaping comes in.

-Using overlays as a traffic-shaping tool
+Using website popups as a traffic-shaping tool

 So how can marketers engage users on high-converting pathways that produce better results?
 How can we move users through the pipes and follow our desired path?

-Traffic shaping overlays are designed to either move visitors from low-converting pages to high-converting pages or to re-engage them with additional content.
+Traffic shaping popups are designed to either move visitors from low-converting pages to high-converting pages or to re-engage them with additional content.
 They never have a form, and they’re best triggered either on exit or after delay.

-As you can see, traffic shaping overlays offer a unique way to better align your needs with the needs of your visitors: you want to move them farther down your sales funnel and they want the incentive to do so.
+As you can see, traffic shaping popups offer a unique way to better align your needs with the needs of your visitors: you want to move them farther down your sales funnel and they want the incentive to do so.

 Use case #1: Cross-Sell

-Blog visitors are prime candidates for traffic shaping overlays because they’ve already spent time absorbing your content and familiarizing themselves with your brand.
+Blog visitors are prime candidates for traffic shaping popups because they’ve already spent time absorbing your content and familiarizing themselves with your brand.
 They likely recognize your brand — heck, they may even be regular readers — but they may overlook your on-site calls to action.